wp-plugins/mailmunch/readme.txt

 = Do I need coding skills to use MailMunch? =

-NO. MailMunch is super simple and easy to use for anyone.
-Our designer lets you to create professionally designed forms without writing a single line of code.
-If you ever get stuck any where, our support will cover you for free.
+No, It is super simple and easy to use for anyone.
+Our form designer lets you create professional forms without writing a single line of code.
+If you get stuck, our support will cover you for free.

+= Do you provide instant connections to any email providers? =

+Yes, we provide instant integration with Mailchimp, Aweber, GetResponse, Constant Contact, Campaign Monitor and other email marketing apps.
+When a user subscribes, their email is automatically subscribed to your MailChimp, Aweber, or other newsletter list.
+Alternately, you can simply download a CSV list of your newsletter subscribers.

+= How can I integrate with a email marketing software? =

+Once you go to create your email subscribe form, you will see the integration step where you can integrate with MailChimp, Aweber and others.

+= How does the exit popup work? =

+Exit popup technology opens the popup with your email subscription form just when your website visitor is about to leave.
+This is the best way to turn abandoning visitors into subscribers and customers.

+== Other Notes ==

+Our MailChimp email newsletter list builder helps Wordpress users build their audiences online.

+Email newsletter integration options

+* MailChimp newsletter integration
+* Aweber newsletter integration
+* Constant Contact newsletter integration
+* Campaign Monitor newsletter integration
+* GetResponse newsletter integration

+Why people use MailChimp

+* MailChimp has free plans
+* MailChimp automatically integrates with our plugin
+* MailChimp easily sends newsletters
+* MailChimp handles lists of all sizes
+* MailChimp can send automated drip campaigns (scheduled emails)

+Why people use Aweber

+* Aweber has a $1 first month
+* Aweber automatically integrates with our plugin
+* Aweber easily sends your newsletters
+* Aweber scales to handle large or small lists
+* Aweber can also send automated drip campaigns

 == Screenshots ==